Please obtain information in good time whether you need an entry visa and which residence permits are applicable for

 Long-term stays over 90 days (national visas)

 Stays exceeding three months or stays leading to the taking up of gainful employment are generally subject to a visa requirement.
 The visa for a long-term stay (national D visa) must be applied for at the responsible foreign mission before entry.

 A national visa also entitles the holder to short stays in other Schengen countries.

 Important note: After entering Germany, you usually have to apply for a residence title at the local foreigners’ registration office.

 Further information: Federal Foreign Office on the issue of national visas

-Since a visa usually only entitles you to enter the country and to stay for a short period, you need a residence permit for stays of more than 90 days (except for citizens of EU/EEA countries).
+Since a visa usually only entitles you to enter the country and to stay for a limited period of time, you need a residence permit for stays of more than 90 days (except for citizens of EU/EEA countries).

 The entry visa is usually valid for several weeks after entry.
-Accordingly, you have time to apply for your residence title at the local Foreigners' Registration Office.
+Accordingly, you have time to apply for your residence permit at the local Foreigners' Registration Office.
 However, this should be done at least four weeks before the entry visa expires.

 - Completed application form